TeskaLabs/Frame-Transporter/doc/reference/frame.md

                 ^ Position = 8
 ```

-The protocol header is reived
+The protocol header is received

 ### Vector attributes